mlrun/mlrun/docs/serving/graph-ha-cfg.md

 processed.
 Once this buffer is full, events need to be processed so that the function is able to receive more events.
 The buffer size is configurable and is key to the overall configuration.

-The buffer should be as small as possible.
+The buffer, which represent the amount of messages, should be as small as possible.
 There is a trade-off between the buffer size and the latency.
 A larger buffer has lower latency but increases the recovery time after a failure, due to the high number of records that need to be reprocessed. </br>
 To set the buffer size:

 `function.spec.parameters["source_args"] = {"buffer_size": 1}`